 Employees shall report any health and safety concerns first to their immediate supervisor.
 The supervisor shall have up to five business days, depending on the immediacy of the issue, to respond in writing to the employee.
-If the employee is not satisfied with the supervisor's response, they may appeal the matter in writing to the Department Head or his or her designee, within five business days.
-Unless there is a hazard or a danger, which would require an immediate response, the department head or his or her designee shall respond to these reports in writing within ten business days.
+If the employee is not satisfied with the supervisor's response, they may appeal the matter in writing to the Department Head or designee, within five business days.
+Unless there is a hazard or a danger, which would require an immediate response, the department head or designee shall respond to these reports in writing within ten business days.

-If not satisfied with the response from the department head or his or her designee, the employee or his or her designated representative may appeal, in writing, the issue to the Safety Committee.
+If not satisfied with the response from the department head or designee, the employee or their designated representative may appeal, in writing, the issue to the Safety Committee.
 By majority vote, at its regular meeting, the Safety committee may agree to address the issue and make a recommendation to the County Administrator for resolution.